mareye132/Data_Warehouse_EthiMedical/README.md

-# Data_Warehouse_EthioMedical

-## Overview
-This project is designed to build a comprehensive data scraping and analysis pipeline that collects and processes messages and media content from specified Telegram channels related to Ethiopian medical businesses.
-The data is stored in a structured format for further analysis and visualization.

-## Objectives
-- To gather relevant data from targeted Telegram channels.
-- To clean, transform, and analyze the collected data.
-- To implement object detection using YOLO for visual data insights.
-- To expose the processed data through a FastAPI application for easy access and interaction.
+🏥 Data Warehouse for EthioMedical
+The Data Warehouse for EthioMedical project is designed to streamline healthcare data storage, reporting, and analytics for medical institutions in Ethiopia 📈.
+By creating a centralized data repository, this project aims to support healthcare providers in efficiently accessing patient data, managing records, and generating actionable insights.
+The data warehouse consolidates diverse healthcare datasets into a structured and scalable format, improving data quality, accessibility, and decision-making for medical staff and administrators.

+This repository includes SQL scripts for creating and managing the data warehouse schema, ETL (Extract, Transform, Load) processes, and sample reports to demonstrate the analytical capabilities of the system 💾.
+Tools and technologies used include SQL, Power BI for data visualization, and Python for data preprocessing and ETL tasks.
+With this project, EthioMedical can leverage advanced data warehousing techniques to support critical operations, enhance patient care, and enable data-driven policy making in the healthcare sector 🏥.